Farahat612/Simple-Notes-Web-App/README.md

 ## Getting Started

-To run the CRM system on your local machine, follow these steps:
+To run the app on your local machine, follow these steps:

 1. Clone the repository: `$ git clone <repository-url>`
 2. Navigate to the project directory: `$ cd <project-directory>`